shane-kerr/DNSManifesto/README.md

 caching resolvers see the queries of stub resolvers.
 Without proxies the traffic analysis risk is still present, although different since then queries would need to come directly from end users' devices.

+### Data completeness

+To avoid errors derived from partial information publication the new unit of data transfer must be the equivalent of today's RRsets rather than individual records.

 ### Weak Data Synchronization Tools